shervinea/cheatsheet-translation/es/cheatsheet-deep-learning.md

 **35. {Psa} are the state transition probabilities for s∈S and a∈A**

-&#10230; {Psa] son las probabilidades de transición des estado para s∈S y a∈A
+&#10230; {Psa] son las probabilidades de transición de estado para s∈S y a∈A

 <br>